Shoalwater Bay Military Training Area

-Shoalwater Bay Military Training Area is a heritage-listed military installation at Byfield Road, Byfield, Shire of Livingstone, Queensland, Australia.
+The Shoalwater Bay Military Training Area is a heritage-listed military installation at Byfield Road, Byfield, Shire of Livingstone, Queensland, Australia.
 It is a large, relatively undisturbed and intact natural system with a wide variety of coastal landforms and a high level of biodiversity.
 It contains a diverse range of marine and coastal wetland landscapes, vegetation types and ecosystems.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 Description

 Shoalwater Bay Military Training Area is approximately 454,500 ha, 4 km north-west of Byfield.

 The main geomorphic units comprise hilly to mountainous terrain, aeolian sand dunes, undulating and rolling terrain and flat areas of riverine alluvium.
 The permutations of geomorphological, pedological and microclimatic environments support diverse vegetation types, for which 58 floristic communities have been recognised within 13 structural forms.
 Rainfall decreases markedly westwards and sharp vegetational gradients exist.
 Eucalypt forest and woodland, heath and mangroves occupy most of the area, with isolated patches of rainforest on sheltered steep slopes and swamp communities in the sand dunes in the east of the place.
 Themeda and Heteropogon are the most common and widespread grass genera.

 The eastern shoreline largely consists of long sandy beaches and small rocky headlands, behind which rise the high and generally linear sand dunes of Cape Manifold and Freshwater.
 To the north is an intricate pattern of tidal mudflats and shoals, with several offshore islands, steep rocky reefs, the bays of Port Clinton and Shoalwater, large seagrass beds, inlets and estuaries of several creeks, which support large areas of mangroves.
 The place contains approximately 140 km2 of mangrove communities including 18 of the 39 mangrove species occurring in Australia.

 Creeks and swamps represent the freshwater systems of the place.
 Virtually all freshwater swamps are located in or adjacent to the sand dunes.
 The largest swamp in the sand dunes is Freshwater Swamp but there are many along Freshwater and Clinton Peninsulas and in the beach ridge formation within Port Clinton.
 The water table in most of the swamps is maintained by sea level but several swamps above 60 metres elevation around Dismal Swamp are supported by the development of impervious layers within the sand.